arangodb/velocypack/CONTRIBUTING.md

   develop and test the feature locally first and then send us a pull request.
   Please note that we require you to sign the [Contributor Agreement](https://www.arangodb.com/documents/cla.pdf) before we can accept your pull requests.
+  Code changes in the VelocyPack library should use the "Google" style and conventions as used by *clang-format*.

 * Please let us know if you plan to work on a ticket.
 This way we can make sure redundant work is avoided.